-- 10.1 Following this six week consultation with Marden Parish residents and businesses, and consultation bodies, the Plan may be revised to take account of feedback from responses received during the consultation. - The final version will be submitted to Herefordshire Council.
+- 10.1 Following this six week consultation with Marden Parish residents and businesses, the Plan may be revised to take account of feedback from parishioners during the consultation. - The final version will be submitted to Herefordshire Council.
 A further sixweek consultation by Herefordshire Council will take place.
 The Plan will then be submitted for Independent Examination and the process will culminate in a local referendum on whether the Plan should be made part of the statutory development plan for Herefordshire.